nathalieouellette/MechaCar_Statistical_Analysis/README.md

 Figure 8.
 Manufacturing lot 3 is statistically different from the population mean of 1,500 pounds per square inch

-H0 : There is no statistical difference between the observed sample mean and its presumed population mean.
-Ha : There is a statistical difference between the observed sample mean and its presumed population mean.

 ## Study Design: MechaCar vs Competition
 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.